RevenueHunt/docs/docs/how-to-guides/add-javascript.md

 # How to Add JavaScript to the Quiz

-Unlock the full potential of your Shop Quiz by integrating custom JavaScript.
+Unlock the full potential of your Shop Quiz: Product Recommendation Quiz by integrating custom JavaScript.
 We made it very easy for developers to tap into the quiz response and get all the information they need: individual answers to questions, triggered tags and recommended products.

 With custom JavaScript, you can: